pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 ## KOGA SPLIT

-Walk out of his house, then Fly to Celadon.
+Walk out of his house, then Fly to Celadon (toggle down 1)

 Celadon City

-- MUST Take the center in Celadon.
+- MUST Take the center now in Celadon.
 Replenishes PP & sets Celadon as the warp point.
 - Bike East to Saffron City, trading Fresh Water for passage, and enter Silph Co.
 - Take the stairs up to 5F.
 - Walk left and take the hidden Elixer in the plant, then walk down and talk to the Rocket next to the teleport pad.